olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 - **Do** create an easy, quick, and replicatable setup.
 - **Do** use mac defaults as much as possible.

-We need to have repeatable systems and ensure we can replicate the system of a client.
+Professional engineers need to ensure a consistent system for development and running applications.
+Running systems often use containers for ensuring consistency, but for local development containers and virtualisation isn't always a desired or efficient option.

-Using tools like [Homebrew] for desktop and terminal applications, and [asdf] for managing runtimes, we can easily replicate any system.
+Tools like [Homebrew] for desktop and terminal applications and [asdf] for managing runtimes, enables professionals this consistency and reproducibility.

-**As a general rule of thumb, if available in [asdf] and [homebrew] prefer to install package from [asdf]**.
-Database engines should be run locally via Docker.

 ### [asdf]